JayThibs/JayThibs/README.md

 ## I'm a French Canadian, ML Developer, and Physicist!

-- 🌱 I’m currently focused on building ML in production efficiently and safely.
+- 🌱 I’m currently focused on **building ML in production efficiently and safely**.
-- 👯 I’m looking to collaborate with others on end-to-end ML projects 🤓
+- 👯 I’m looking to **collaborate with others** on end-to-end ML projects 🤓
 - 🥅 2021-2022 Goals: Produce content on my [blog][website] to teach people about ML in Production.
 - ⚡ Fun fact: I like martial arts 🤺 and used to host a radio show!